Theoretical upper bound of multiplexing in stochastic sensory receptors: Universal Theory of Multiplexing by A Stochastic Sensor

-Here, $n$ denotes the number of independent environment properties needed to describe the environment.
+where ${\bf F(\cdot;\vtheta)}$ is a function of both $\vxs$ and $\vxe$ and is parameterized by the stationary environmental properties $\vtheta=(\theta_1,\cdots,\theta_n)$ such as temperature, concentration, etc. Here, $n$ denotes the number of independent environment variables.
 For biological sensing, the composite system of a sensor and environment is in contact with a larger background thermal environment, and thus one can interpret the above equation as Langevin dynamics where ${\bf F}(\vxs,\vxe;\vtheta)$ contains both the deterministic dynamics and the stochastic terms due to the thermal fluctuations.
+Notice that not all information in the microscopic state of the sensor (i.e., the full solution to Eq.~\ref{eq:full_eom}, $\vxs(t)$) can be transduced to the downstream network.
+The limitations to accurately sensing $\vxs$ at infinitely high time resolution can be formulated by the following two assumptions:

-\emph{Discrete-State Sensor Assumption}: Without presuming for what the sensor can measure, this work studies the sensor's coarse-grained trajectory $s(t)=s(\vxs(t))$ and estimates the number of independent environmental variables of $\vtheta$ that can be inferred from $s(t)$.
-It is worth noting that $\vxs$ represents the full microscopic state of the sensor (i.e., the locations and momentum of each atom in the receptor molecule), and it is unrealistic to expect the downstream bio-sensory network to observe or record a full micro-state trajectory of the sensor, $\vxs$.
-Rather, the downstream sensory network may only read the sensor as in one of a few coarse-grained states.
-As a consequence, the coarse-grained state $s$ reduces the high-dimension micro-state space of $\vxs$ into a lower-dimension or even discrete state space.
-For a simple ligand receptor, one can naturally assume that the sensor's coarse-grained state is binary: $s\in \{0,1\}$, which assumes state `0' when the receptor is unbound from any ligand, and assumes state `1' when the receptor is bound to a ligand.
-Given the thermal fluctuations and the stochastic dynamics of $\vxs$, we take an assumption that $s(t)$ can be considered as a discrete-state stochastic process.
+{\bf{Discrete-state sensor assumption}}: $\vxs(t)$ represents the full microscopic state of the sensor at time $t$ (i.e., the locations and momentum of each atom in the receptor molecule), and it is unrealistic to expect the downstream bio-sensory network to observe or record a full micro-state trajectory of the sensor.
+Rather, the downstream sensory network may only read the sensor as in one of a few coarse-grained states $s(\vxs)$.
+As a consequence, the coarse-grained state $s(\vxs)$ reduces the high-dimension micro-state space of $\vxs$ into a discrete state space.
+For a simple receptor, one can naturally assume that the sensor's coarse-grained state is binary: $s\in \{0,1\}$, which assumes state `0' when the receptor is unbound from any ligand, and assumes state `1' when the receptor is bound to a ligand.
+Given the thermal fluctuations and the stochastic dynamics of $\vxs(t)$, we take an assumption that $s(t)$ is a discrete-state stochastic process.

-As we argued in the Introduction, merely obtaining the statistics of the sensor's state by computing the average of $s(t)$ could result in a significant loss of the environmental information.
-Rather, the dynamic trajectories of the sensor $s(t)$ over a period of time contains abundant information of the environment which could allow us to infer multiple dimensional information even from a binary state sensor.